Fill in the form to receive a free call from one of our advisers. We can also arrange to meet you for a free initial consultation at our office.

 The Supervisor will have a duty to review the financial accounts of the Company to ascertain whether contributions can be increased due to profitability increasing more than was anticipated in the cash flow forecasts contained within the Proposal.

-On an annual basis, the Supervisor will circulate to creditors a Progress Report which includes a synopsis of the financial review of the Company; a receipts and payments account; and details of contributions and payments to creditors.
+On an annual basis, the Supervisor will circulate to creditors a Progress Report which includes a synopsis of the financial review of the Company; a receipts and payments account; and details of contributions paid by the company.

 - The Company may fall into arrears with its contributions

-- The forecasted minimum dividend is no longer achievable
+- The forecast minimum dividend is no longer achievable

 - The lump sum payment date (if applicable) may need to be deferred due to unforeseen circumstances.

-As a consequence, a variation meeting will be convened, inviting creditors to agree on the new proposed terms of the CVA.
+As a consequence, a variation meeting will be considered (usually by correspondence), inviting creditors to agree on the new proposed terms of the CVA.

 If the Variation is rejected by creditors’, then the Supervisor will petition the winding up of the Company.

 The Company will have period of time to remedy the breach.
-However, failing to do so will result in the Supervisor petitioning the winding up of the Company.
+However, failing to do so will result in the Supervisor petitioning the Court for the winding up of the Company.